MLB trade deadline tracker: Astros reunite with Carlos Correa, Padres swing several deals

 Other deals, notes

-— The Rays acquired catcher Hunter Feduccia from the Los Angeles Dodgers in exchange for right-handed pitcher Paul Gervase, catcher Ben Rortvedt and left-handed pitcher Adam Serwinowski.
+— The Rays got shutdown righty reliever Griffin Jax from the Twins for righty starter Taj Bradley.
+They also acquired catcher Hunter Feduccia from the Los Angeles Dodgers in exchange for right-handed pitcher Paul Gervase, catcher Ben Rortvedt and left-handed pitcher Adam Serwinowski.

+— The Rays got righty starter Adrian Houser from the White Sox for infielder Curtis Mead and righties Duncan Davitt and Benjamin Peoples.

+— The Red Sox acquired right-hander Dustin May from the Dodgers in exchange for minor league outfielders James Tibbs III and Zach Ehrhard.

 — The Angels took infielder Oswald Peraza from the Yankees for minor league outfielder Wilberson de Peña and international bonus pool money.